AnotherKamila/bc-thesis/src/1-requirements.md

 ### Extensibility {#requirements:extensibility}

-In order to be prepared for the future, and also to make incremental development possible, all software and all hardware must be modular, with well-defined interfaces, and extensible.
+In order to be prepared for the future, and to make incremental development possible, all software and all hardware must be modular, with well-defined interfaces, and extensible.

 Functions not implemented in the first iteration, but expected to be added in the future, are